outdrifted/imdb-notion-movie-scraper/README.md

 A C# app that gets information about movies/series from IMDb, then updates Notion page with the gathered new information.

-### Prerequisites
+### Prerequisites to run the code

-- Google Chrome.
-You can change it in the code to Firefox or other browsers, when initializing Selenium.
+- Google Chrome - You can change it in the code to Firefox or other browsers, when initializing Selenium.
-- Visual Studio (not Code) - If you want to run the code yourself.
+- Visual Studio (not Code).
+Installer: ".NET desktop development", Template: "Console App (.NET Framework)"
+- Selenium.WebDriver & DotNetSeleniumExtras.WaitHelpers - Install through Visual Studio NuGet Package Manager

 ### How it works